March 2016 Istanbul bombing: Victims

 Israeli authorities identified the three Israeli victims as Yonatan Suher (40 years old) from Tel Aviv, Simcha Dimri (60) from Dimona, and Avraham Goldman (69) from Ramat HaSharon.

-The Iranian fatalities were identified as Ali Reza Razmkhah (45) who was killed, his two children Azam Razmkhah and a 1-year-old, Diana Razmkhah, were injured along with Zhila Shariat Alaei.
+The Iranian casualties were identified as Ali Reza Razmkhah (45), who was killed, while his two children Azam and Diana were injured, alongside Zhila Shariat Alaei.

 The Başaran family from Adana was among those injured in the blast.
 The family of four had come to Istanbul as tourists and were shopping and sightseeing in the Istiklal Avenue when the blast occurred.
 2.5-year-old Asya Başaran was hit by a metal fragment in the head, whilst her mother, Çilem Başaran, was hit in the shoulder and the groin.
 They were both life-threateningly injured.

 Perpetrator

 While the authorities were quick to blame the Kurdistan Workers' Party (PKK) given the Ankara bombing in February, only upon further investigation in the afternoon, the Turkish authorities changed their initial assessment, now instead holding the Islamic State of Iraq and the Levant (ISIL) accountable.
 According to Milliyet, Turkish authorities never ruled out ISIL as suspects early on.
 According to the newspaper, the fact that the attack occurred near a group of tourists indeed suggested an ISIL involvement.
 PKK umbrella organization KCK said it opposed targeting civilians and condemned attacks on them.

 The next day, Turkish authorities announced that Mehmet Öztürk was reliably identified by DNA tests to be the suicide bomber of the Istanbul attack.
 Born 1992 in Gaziantep Province and thought to be affiliated with ISIL, he was one of two Turkish suspects the authorities were investigating.
 The day before, Sabah had named Özturk and 33-year-old ISIL militant Savaş Yıldız from Adana, who is also thought to be involved in the October 2015 Ankara bombings killing more than 100 civilians.
 In the night, authorities arrested Yıldız' parents, but they were released later. Öztürk had reportedly left his house in Gaziantep in 2013, and he was linked to ISIL by authorities after he was reported missing.
 He had reportedly visited his family one month before the attack.
 On 18 March, he bought a bus ticket to Istanbul from Adıyaman and arrived in Istanbul on the day of the attack in a bus he took from Adıyaman.